hamishmaritz/MyLearnings/README.md

 }
 ```

-Abstract classes, unlike interfaces, are classes.
+**Abstract classes**, unlike interfaces, are classes.
 They are more expensive to use, because there is a look-up to do when you inherit from them.

 Abstract classes look a lot like interfaces, but they have something more: You can define a behavior for them.
 It's more about a person saying, "these classes should look like that, and they have that in common, so fill in the blanks!".